jrutgeer/ROS2_assorted_docs/SMACC2/README.md

   - All components of those clients,</br>
 - If these are `ISmaccUpdatable`.

 [ QUESTION:&emsp;_Given that orthogonals and clients are persistent throughout the state machine lifetime, why is this vector rebuilt on each poll?
 Maybe the client's components are not persistent?
-What are client components anyway??_]
+What are client components anyway?_]

 </br>